If you’re interested in developing property, you will definitely want to have a real estate feasibility study done.

 Then, you’ll need to see how it impacts the model overall.

-Keeping this in mind can help project management to think clearly.
+Keeping this in mind can help project managers to think clearly.

 Using complex formulas: